Pending services for Saturday, August 4, 2018

 Ben Emile Kullerd

-TEXAS CITY—Ben Emile Kullerd, passed away on Saturday, July 28th in Houston, Texas at the age of 91.
-Arrangements are pending with Crowder Funeral Home in League City, (281) 332-2727.

-TEXAS CITY—Ben Emile Kullerd, passed away on Saturday, July 28th in Houston, Texas at the age of 91.
+HOUSTON—Ben Emile Kullerd, passed away on Saturday, July 28th in Houston Texas at the age of 91.
 Arrangements are pending with Crowder Funeral Home in League City, (281) 332-2727.

 (0) comments